kosmala007/gedmo-tree-recalc/README.md

 ## How it use?

-1. Install project or copy only command 😉
+1. Install package or copy only command 😉
 1. Run your symfony console

 **Example:**